When using microscopes with finite optics (mostly 160 or 170 mm mechanical tube length) there are roughly two ways to perform microphotography:

 I tested the combination of a Kpl8x and Kpl10x eyepiece with a stage micrometer on a number of different Zeiss objectives.
 Both lenses of a Kpl10x eyepiece were screwed onto the barrel of a Kpl8x eyepiece and some results of this are shown below.
 This ‘hybrid’ eyepiece gives considerably less chromatic aberration than when a normal Kpl10x or Kpl W10x is used at an elevated position.
 There is a slight pincushion distortion, but this is within an acceptable range.
 Satisfactory results were achieved with all Zeiss objectives that I tested, including various (plan) achromats, Neofluars and (plan) apochromats.
 The tests were done on a Zeiss Standard 16 with trinocular tube.
 The hybrid eyepiece was not raised and the distance between camera sensor and eyepiece was adjusted until the image on the camera was parfocal with the visual image.
 Both an Olympus PEN E-PL1 and a Canon 600D camera were used.

 Combination of a Zeiss Kpl8x and Kpl10x eyepiece in use as a projection eyepiece with the Zeiss Standard and Canon 600D camera.
 The field lens and the eye lens of a Kpl10x eyepiece were screwed onto the barrel of a Kpl8x eyepiece.
+The distance between the eye lens (L) of the eyepiece and the bayonet connection of the Canon 600D is approximately 17 mm.
+The precise distance should be optimized until the image on the camera display is 100% parfocal with the visual image.

 Stage micrometer photographed with a Zeiss Plan 10/0.25.
 Eyepiece projection with a hybrid Kpl8x-Kpl10x eyepiece.